 Very occasionally unintentionally imported into Maine and not believed to survive Maine winters.
 A regulated “pest” that must be reported.
 May be as much as 10% smaller than managed honey bees, but otherwise not visually discernible.

-By Jeffrey W. Lotz, Florida Department of Agriculture and Consumer Services, Bugwood.org - CC BY 3.0 us
+(c) Jeffrey W. Lotz, Florida Department of Agriculture and Consumer Services, some rights reserved, CC BY 3.0 us via: Bugwood.org

 Rudolph Steenkamp via iNaturalist, some rights reserved (CC BY-NC)